thorio/website/services/errorpages/README.md

 Service that delivers HTML errorpages, intended for use with [Traefik](https://github.com/traefik/traefik).

+> Note: this was written for Traefik v2, though it should work with v3 as well.

 ## Quick Start

 To enable global 404 pages for traefik, add this to your compose file: